 Image source: Wikipedia

 The most common form of monitor or TV on the market is LCD or Liquid Crystal Display.
-LCDs use, as the name suggests, liquid crystals that alter the light to generate a specific colour.
+As the name suggests, LCDs use liquid crystals that alter the light to generate a specific colour.
 So some form of backlighting is necessary.
 Often, it’s LED lighting.
 But there are multiple forms of backlighting.

 An LCD panel is transmissive rather than emissive.
 Composition depends on the specific form of LCD being used, but generally, pixels are made up of subpixel layers that comprise the RGB (red-green-blue) colour spectrum and control the light that passes through.
 A backlight is needed, and it’s usually LED for modern monitors.